Hurricane Harvey was by far the worst disaster to ever hit Houston.

 Since October MCH has provided assistance in helping people who have relocated from shelters into apartments.
 They were provided with clothing, household goods, food, personal items, a hug and a prayer.

-In the area NE Houston Disaster Recovery is working, FEMA reports over 41,000 homes were damaged by Hurricane Harvey and city statistics in those zip codes show very, very few had flood insurance.
+In the area NE Houston Restoration is working, FEMA reports over 41,000 homes were damaged by Hurricane Harvey and city statistics in those zip codes show very, very few had flood insurance.
 It is believed that less than 10% of the homes have been repaired.